-As you consider which local communities in Providence are right for you, learning more about what each area has to offer will make your decision easier and faster.
+As you consider which of these thriving, best neighborhoods in Providence are right for you, learning more about what each area has to offer will make your decision easier and faster.

 - Population: 5,001